Impact of GST & RERA on Façade & Fenestration Industry

 G U V S Nagaraju, Assistant Vice

 President – Finance and Accounts,

-G U V S Nagaraju (Assistant Vice President – Finance and Accounts, Aparna) observes that the onus of developers to provide adequate and extended warranty for the material/equipment used in construction will result in the demand for quality and durable materials which will extend to products like doors and windows.
+G U V S Nagaraju (Assistant Vice President – Finance and Accounts, Aparna) observes that the onus of developers to provide adequate and extended warranty for the Construction materials & Construction equipment will result in the demand for quality and durable materials which will extend to products like doors and windows.
 Hence the demand for the uPVC and aluminium doors and windows is bound to increase, he adds.
 Since the GST rate will be lower for the uPVC product than the previous year’s tax rate, it will bring down the price to the final consumer.

 Ashok Kumar Bhaiya, CMD, Alu-